 In keeping with Garmin's sports tech legacy, the Garmin Vivoactive 3 has a heart rate sensor, GPS tracking and a selection of built-in apps dedicated to keeping tabs on a range of sports activities, from running and indoor cycling to skiing and snowboarding.

-Although the Vivoactive 3's focus may be on fitness, this versatile wearable also has plenty of other features to shout about, including smart notifications, an on-board payment system called Garmin Pay as well as both sleep and real-time stress tracking.
+The Vivoactive 3's focus may be on fitness, but this versatile wearable also has plenty of other features to shout about, including smart notifications, an on-board payment system called Garmin Pay as well as both sleep and real-time stress tracking.
 And its design reflects its sporty yet smart credentials, as it looks more like a watch than a bulky fitness tracker.